Summary

 Does the province require schools to use screening tools that are evidence-based, valid and reliable?

-Saskatchewan still recommends that schools use levelled reading assessments.
+Saskatchewan is transitioning away from previous recommendations that schools use levelled reading assessments.
 As the province works to select evidence-based screening tools, we expect this guidance to be updated.

 Is there a policy or regulation requiring schools to screen all kindergarten to grade 2 students at least twice yearly?